microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// TODO are there edge cases where it's not "read-only" but actually "no creating" types?
 //// TODO if there are no derived types of the newly specified type, nor of the existing specified type, then we just need duck typing

+//// TODO anything that doesn't change what's on the wire shouldn't be considered a breaking change; we should have documentation to the workload teams for how to maintain the on-the-wire representation for these cases, as well as what this will mean for their future maintainability
+//// TODO we should also be careful for when URIs get broken; this needs to be accounted for

 - Removing or renaming APIs or API parameters
 - Adding a required request header
 - Adding EnumType members for nonevolvable enumerations